 How does PrimeTex® enhance the mechanical properties of structures?

-The enhanced performance of PrimeTex® compared to a standard carbon fibre fabric. ©2013 Hexcel
+The enhanced performance of PrimeTex® compared to a standard carbon fiber fabric. ©2013 Hexcel

 What are the key application areas for PrimeTex®?

-The major benefits with PrimeTex® are cost-saving and weight reduction.
-Costs are reduced because PrimeTex® allows higher K tow carbon fibres to be used for lightweight carbon fabrics.
-PrimeTex® has been qualified for secondary structures on one of the latest civil aircraft programmes.
+The major benefits of PrimeTex® are cost-saving and weight reduction.
+Costs are reduced because PrimeTex® allows higher K tow carbon fibers to be used for lightweight carbon fabrics.
+PrimeTex® has been qualified for secondary structures on one of the latest civil aircraft programs.

-Cost reductions also result from the lower porosity in the laminate, which enhances surface quality and reduces man hours during part finishing.
+Cost reductions also result from the lower porosity in the laminate, which enhances the surface quality and reduces man-hours during part finishing.
 One of our customers building regional aircraft has qualified woven prepregs reinforced with PrimeTex® to replace classic woven fabrics.

-Meanwhile, weight reductions are achieved without major cost impact by weaving PrimeTex® from higher performance carbon fibres.
-Over two years ago Fischer Sports introduced PrimeTex® 12K to their C-Line series of alpine skis – and they have also qualified Very Light Weight PrimeTex® for the latest generation of hockey sticks http://www.fischer-hockey.com/en/Hockey/Products/Sticks/Composite-Sticks
+Meanwhile, weight reductions are achieved without major cost impact by weaving PrimeTex® from higher performance carbon fibers.
+Over two years ago Fischer Sports introduced PrimeTex® 12K to their C-Line series of alpine skis – and they have also qualified Very Light Weight PrimeTex® for the latest generation of hockey sticks.

 Could you briefly explain how Hexcel has been involved with the BMW M6 Gran Coupe?